libapps/libapps-mirror/nassh/doc/relay-protocol.md

 You can think of this as a three phase process:

-*   (I) Client talks to a cookie server in order to authenticate the user, and for the cookie server to tell the user which relay server to use.
+*   (I) Client talks to an endpoint server (optional), and a cookie server in order to authenticate the user, and for the cookie server to tell the user which relay server to use.
 *   (II) Client talks to the relay server to establish a new session to the ssh server (and allow the relay server to authenticate the user).
 *   (III) Client talks to the ssh server through the relay server using the